AyoubAllali1/Parliament_members_Sleeping_Detection/README.md

 # Parliament_members_Sleeping_Detection
-For more information visit our web site : https://www.pythonaa.com/
+For more information visit our instagram : https://www.instagram.com/python_a_a/